MnM0043/Ecommerce-Sales-Analysis-with-SQL/README.md

 # Ecommerce-Sales-Analysis-with-SQL
-Sales Analysis of an Ecommerce firm using SQL
+Sales Analysis of an e-commerce firm using SQL

+This Project is completed by Mohit Mohan